The Advocate General of the CJEU endorses much of the amnesty law and says it does not affect the EU's financial interests.

 The lawyer defends the measure's objective of social and political reconciliation, and denies the European Commission's argument that it constitutes a "self-amnesty".

-BrusselsA glimmer of hope for the application of the amnesty law, albeit with some nuances.
-The Advocate General of the Court of Justice of the European Union (CJEU) ruled this Thursday that the agreement reached between the Spanish government and the main pro-independence parties is contrary to EU law, as it restricts to just two months the maximum period the measure gives the Court of Auditors to analyze a defendant's request for amnesty in the interests of the EU.
+BrusselsA glimmer of hope regarding the application of the amnesty law, albeit with some nuances.
+The Advocate General of the Court of Justice of the European Union (CJEU) ruled this Thursday that the agreement reached between the Spanish government and the main pro-independence parties is contrary to EU law, as it restricts to just two months the maximum period the measure gives the Court of Auditors to analyze a defendant's request for amnesty in the EU's interests.
 However, he endorses the initiative's objective of political and social reconciliation.
 "It does not constitute a self-amnesty," concludes the Advocate General, thus contradicting the arguments of the Spanish right wing and defending the European Commission itself in light of the trial in Luxembourg.
 We break down Advocate General Dean Spielmann's opinion point by point.

 Argument in favor of applying the law in cases of embezzlement

-Setback to the main argument of the Spanish right
+Setback for the main argument of the Spanish right.

 The Advocate General of the CJEU endorses the main objective of the amnesty agreed between the Spanish government and the pro-independence parties.
 "It was approved in a genuine context of political and social reconciliation," Spielmann states.
-Furthermore, he rejects one of the main arguments of the Spanish right wing and of the European Commission's Advocate General, the Spaniard Carlos Urraca, who asserted in the lead-up to the trial last summer that it was a "self-amnesty" and that "it is not compatible with EU values" to approve such a law "in exchange for support to form a government."
+Furthermore, he rejects one of the main arguments of the Spanish right wing and the European Commission's Advocate General, the Spaniard Carlos Urraca, who asserted in the lead-up to the trial last summer that it was a "self-amnesty" and that "it is not compatible with EU values" to approve such a law "in exchange for support to form a government."
+"It is not a self-amnesty, nor does it include human rights violations, which can include violations of the right to life and physical integrity," the Advocate General points out.

 Next steps